Why a Mobile-Friendly Website Should Be a Priority

 Google is now employing different ways to integrate a visual indicator in the search results that specifies a visitor if he/she has a good user experience with the website.

-Some of these visual indicators have been used by Google before, such as mobile-friendly labels or slow labels.
+Some of these visual indicators have been used by Google, such as mobile-friendly or slow labels.

 By offering information on the quality of user experience, they help them decide on the website from the search result they want to visit.

-This means you need to prioritise mobile optimisation as it satisfies the new Google algorithms that in turn advocates for your business and increases its rankings in the search engine.
+This means you need to prioritise mobile optimisation as it satisfies the new Google algorithms that, in turn, advocate for your business and increase its rankings in the search engine.